Prescott County

-Prescott County is a historic county in the Canadian province of Ontario.
+Prescott County is known as a historic county in the Canadian province of Ontario.

 It was created in 1800 from a portion of Glengarry County.
 It was named in honour of Major General Robert Prescott, Governor of Canada at that time.
 First settlers were Americans, but not all were Loyalists.
-It later merged with Russell County to form Prescott and Russell United Counties.
+In 1820, the county was united with Russell County to form United Counties of Prescott and Russell which is still an upper-tier municipality.